jamesbernsen/dotfiles/README.md

     ./install foo

 ## Configuration Management
-If this is a new machine and requires software installation, then also:
+If this is a new machine and requires software installation, then let Chef do some magic:

     cd config_mgmt
     sudo ./config.sh